pabloEntropia/essentia-labs/_posts/2019-02-07-invertible-constant-q.md

     Reconstruction SNR: 133.596 dB

-Displaying the framewise transform is slighly more tricky as we have to overlap-add the spectrograms obtained for each frame.
+Displaying the framewise transform is slightly more tricky as we have to overlap-add the spectrograms obtained for each frame.
 To facilitate that we provide a function as shown in the next example.
 The framewise Constant-Q spectrogram is not supposed to be identical to the standard computation.